Map of the whole of Shiga Prefecture

 show stroly map Show Stroly map

 Mishima Pond has a circumference of about 780 meters and an area of about 39,000 square meters.
 This oval-shaped pond was built as an agricultural water pond about 700 years ago.
 It is deeply associated with Mishima-jinja Shrine.
 Wildlife, fish, and shellfish in and around this pond have been protected for a long time.
 The usual water level is around 50 centimeters, and the water is clear and cold.
 This pond is inhabited by many species and is also visited by various water birds and wild birds.
 In 1957, it was confirmed that mallard ducks reproduced naturally.
 After a two-year observation by many Daito Junior High School students, Mishima Pond was designated as a natural monument by Shiga Prefecture in 1959 as the southernmost natural breeding ground for mallard ducks.
 This area has been designated as a wildlife protection area (an area of 350 hectares and a circumference of 60 hectares designated as a specially protected area) since 1964, which restricts any development.
 It is also a famous viewing spot for cherry blossoms.
 In April, they are in beautiful harmony with the reflection of Mt.
 Ibuki on the water's surface.
-Address1016 Yonehara, Yonehara City, Shiga Prefecture
+Address1016 Maibara, Maibara City, Shiga Prefecture

-• Hikone Castle no name
+• Hikone Castle Recommended spots

 スポット画像未設定